probcomp/developer/README.md

 #### Enable Development Mode

 Development is enabled by default for the `bayeslite` repo.
 If you wish to add other repos, pass the `DEVELOP_REPOS` variable to your `make up` command.
+You can, of course, alternately edit your [docker-compose.yml](https://github.com/probcomp/developer/blob/master/docker-compose.yml#L11) file directly to pass in different environment vairables.
 If you've already started your environment and want to add repos, run `make down` first.

 ```
 $ make up